Why Trump killed TPP — a quick guide for normal people

 President Donald J. Trump signed an executive order Monday announcing the U.S. will withdraw from negotiating the TPP, or Trans-Pacific Partnership deal.

-"Great thing for the American worker, what we just did," he told the press corps after signing, as his chief adviser Steve Bannon, former executive editor of the alt-right platform Breitbart.com, looked on with a tight grin.
+"Great thing for the American worker, what we just did," he told the press corps after signing, as his chief adviser Steve Bannon, former executive editor of Breitbart, a platform for the so-called "alt-right," looked on with a tight grin.

 During a campaign stop in Ohio this summer, Trump said, "The Trans-Pacific Partnership is another disaster done and pushed by special interests who want to rape our country, just a continuing rape of our country."